waynodiablo/Oystercard/oystercard/solutions/14_no_touch_in_or_out.md

 - [ ] Make sure the entire codebase is DRY
 - [ ] Make sure all methods are three lines or shorter

+At this point it is very important to manually feature test your application in IRB - do the two classes communicate effectively?

-Here is an example of a spec file for a journey class - there are many ways to make this work, this is only one.
+Here is an example of a spec file for a journey class - there are many ways to make this work, this is only one such way.

 ```ruby
 require 'journey'